benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 \*\**__However, you should never reverse the direction: "upstream!"__*\*\*

-Do not rebase origin/master onto master, or origin/feature onto feature.
+Do not rebase master onto feature (if feature is branched from master), origin/master onto master, or origin/feature onto feature.

 If you aren't careful about not rebasing shared branches or upstream, **you can cause your team to lose work.** Think carefully: if you rebase a shared branch onto your changes, you are inserting your commits into a history that other people need to share.
 You will break history for other collaborators if you push this change.
 When they attempt to sync their changes with origin, they will be very confused.